AroLeaf/doki-themes/readme.md

 The best terminal emulator deserves the best themes.

 ### Install

+Download from the [releases tab](https://github.com/AroLeaf/doki-themes/releases), uncompress, and move to `~/.config/kitty/doki`, or build:

+- Clone the repo.
 - Run `deps.sh` from this repo's root folder, if you haven't already.
 This will install Doki's master themes and assets.
 - `cd` into `kitty`.
 - Run `npm run build` to build the themes.